Altruism: Examples of How Wild Animals Care for Their Own and Others

 Orangutans are in danger of becoming extinct in the wild through the actions of humans but if those who continue to destroy the habitat of this remarkable ape would only stop to take note of the care orangutan mothers show their babies perhaps they would end their destructive ways.

-This remarkable ape whose name means 'old man of the woods' is one of the most expressive of mammals.
+This remarkable ape whose name means 'old man (or person) of the woods' is one of the most expressive of mammals.

 Youngsters are with the mother for an incredible 5 years, on average, during which time they learn all the skills necessary for adult life in the jungle forests.
 Mothers are extremely attentive to their babies' needs, risking their lives to protect them from predators and guarding precious space when others threaten.